ZMBT Expressions¶

 - introspection: model runner can explain in detail each step of evaluation without any additional effort from user

-- reflection: model runner can change terms of expressions to enable high-level parametrization
+- reflection: model runner can preprocess expressions terms to enable high-level parametrization

 Note